Thremulant/react-knowledge-checker/README.md

-# React learning tracking tool
+# React knowledge checker tool

 This is a tool to try to track my next React learning goal.